ANIMAL ANATOMY and PHYSIOLOGY BAG101

 • Explain the structure of an artery.

-• Explain the role of the lymphatic system in a studied animal.
+• Explain the role of the urinary system of animals.

-• Describe different components of the nervous systems of studied animals, including
+• Describe different components of the nervous systems of studied animals.

 • Distinguish between the central nervous system and peripheral nervous system.